New York Guardianship Attorney Who Treats People with Sensitivity and Care

 Individuals who require guardianship are vulnerable elements of society.
 Older adults, who have done well their entire lives, but are no longer able to take care of themselves.
 The intellectually disabled or developmentally disabled.
 The mentally ill.
 Injury victims.
 Each has a life story, and their cases are to be treated with extreme sensitivity and care.
-New York guardianship lawyer Albert Goodwin, Esq. will be indispensable when navigating the process.
-You can call him at (212) 233-1233 or (718) 509-9774.
+At the Law Offices of Albert Goodwin, we have the experience to help you through the process.
+You can call us at 212-233-1233 or send us an email at [email protected].

 The Petitioner’s guardianship lawyer files the petition to the court and represents the person who filed it.
 Guardianship petitions are usually filed by concerned relatives or the nursing home or long-term care facility where the person in question resides.
 Their lawyer advances their view or position that a certain guardian should be appointed.
-If you are planning to file a guardianship petition and need a lawyer, Albert Goodwin, Esq. has more than a decade of experience in guardianships.
-He can be reached at (212) 233-1233.
+If you are planning to file a guardianship petition and need a lawyer, get in touch with our firm.

 Guardianship lawyers perform many important functions.
 In most proceedings, at least four lawyers are involved, if you court the judge, sometimes many more.
 These attorneys ensure that cases function smoothly and the rights of everyone involved are protected.